Add Warmth with Farmhouse Kitchen Rugs

 For a galley kitchen, a runner rug works wonders.
 Place it along the floor length to create a comfortable walkway and add a touch of warmth.
 Typical runner sizes range from 2.5 by 8 feet to 3 by 12 feet.

-Consider a 5 by 7 or 6 by 9-foot rug in a larger, open kitchen to anchor the space.
+Consider a 5 by 7 or 6-by-9-foot rug in a larger, open kitchen to anchor the space.
 Place it under a kitchen island or in front of the sink to provide a cozy spot for standing.
-If you have a small kitchen, a 3 by 5-foot rug might be all you need to define areas or add a splash of style.
+If you have a small kitchen, a 3-by-5-foot rug might be all you need to define areas or add a splash of style.

-For kitchens with a dining area, an 8 by 10 or 9 by 12-foot rug can fit comfortably under the table and chairs.
+For kitchens with a dining area, an 8-by-10 or 9-by-12-foot rug can fit comfortably under the table and chairs.
 Ensure the rug extends at least 24 inches beyond the table’s edge to accommodate pulled-out chairs.

 Color Schemes to Consider